DipokalLab/saber/README.md

 ## About The Project

 This is a web 3D lightsaber simulator built with three.js, with a strong focus on performance and design.
-Reflect incoming blaster bolts with your lightsaber and feel like a true Jedi or Sith!
+Reflect incoming blaster bolts with your lightsaber.

+Press the Spacebar to toggle the lightsaber.

 ## Roadmap

 - [x] Basic Saber
+- [x] Camera Control
 - [ ] More blade color
 - [ ] Show left time
 - [ ] Add hardware control